ThalesGroup/helm-spray/README.md

 ```
 Several sub-charts may have the same weight, meaning that they will be upgraded together.
 Upgrade of sub-charts of weight n+1 will only be triggered when upgrade of sub-charts of weight n is completed.
+Note also that while weights should primarilly be set in the `values.yaml` file of the umbrella chart, it is also possible to set them using the `--values/-f` or `--set` flags of the command line, for example to temporarilly overwrite a weight value.
+If so, take care that weight values provided through the command line are not taken into account for the next calls to Helm Spray, including if the `--reuse-values` flag is used: they would have to be provided again at each call.

 Helm Spray creates one helm Release per sub-chart.
 Releases are individually upgraded when running the helm spray process, in particular when using the `--target` option.
 The name and version of the umbrella chart is set as the Chart name for all the Revisions.